sagar-alias-jacky/F.R.I.D.A.Y/README.md

    This should install it correctly.

 5. If you face any other errors there's a bunch of resources online to help you with it.
 (If you don't know where to start try https://stackoverflow.com/)

-PS: It will be kind if you could please link this repo if you are using the files in this project on any public forum.
-Cheers:)